ryangriggs/GoogleTimelineMapper/README.md

  - Click the headers to sort by address, date, or duration
  - Check the checkbox to select the desired items for export
  - Enter Notes/Description in the text box.
- - Click the Export Selected Locations button to export all selected locations to a CSV file.
+ - Click the Export Selected Locations button to export all selected locations to a CSV, KML, or GPX format.

 # Features
  - Privacy: no data is uploaded to a server: everything is processed only in the local browser
  - Easily visualize and browse your Google Timeline History
  - Export selected Timeline locations to CSV file for records
+ - Show sequential travel by linking items with lines in order they were visited
+ - Export to multiple formats (CSV, KML, GPX)

+# Thanks
+ - Thanks to [MueJosh](https://github.com/MueJosh) for adding sequential tracing and additional export formats

-If you find this helpful, please consider a donation.
-[Donate to me](https://www.paypal.com/donate/?hosted_button_id=ME6HPDWXYTVUW)  Thank you!
+If you find this helpful, please consider a [donation] (https://www.paypal.com/donate/?hosted_button_id=ME6HPDWXYTVUW).
+Thank you!